nomilous/eo/.metadata/.metadata/.metadata/README.md

                                               facto.

-                                   'one giant leap for Mankind'
+                                   'one giant leap for Humanity'